regoeric5/EHR-Machine-Learning-Cardiovascular-Disease-Predictor-/README.md

 The full implementation, detailed methodology, and comprehensive results are currently being prepared for academic publication.
 The code repository will be made public following the publication process.

-## 📧 Contact

-**Eric Rego**
-Villanova University - Department of Computing Sciences

-For inquiries regarding this research or collaboration opportunities, please reach out through GitHub or institutional channels.

----

 ## 🙏 Acknowledgments

 I would like to express my sincere gratitude to:
-- **Dr. Ebelechukwu Nwafor** - Research advisor, for invaluable guidance and support throughout this project
+- **Dr. Ebelechukwu Nwafor** - Research advisor, for the invaluable guidance and support throughout this project
 ---

 ---

 **Last Updated**: October 2025
-**Status**: Code Under Publication | README Available
+  README Available